 Polio can be prevented with a vaccine.
 Since 2000, the inactivated polio vaccine (IPV) is the only polio vaccine that has been given in the USA.
-It is given by a shot in the arm or leg, depending on the person’s age.
-Oral polio vaccine (OPV) is used in other countries.
+It is given by a shot in the arm or leg, depending on the person’s age, says the U.S. CDC.
+The oral polio vaccine (OPV) is offered in other countries.

-As of September 8, 2020, the Global Polio Eradication Initiative (GPEI) map indicates various countries continue to report new poliovirus cases.
-The launch of the GPEI in 1988 successfully decreased wild poliovirus cases by over 99%.
+The Global Polio Eradication Initiative (GPEI) map indicates various countries continue to report new poliovirus cases.
+Since the launch of the GPEI in 1988 successfully decreased wild poliovirus cases by over 99%.

 U.S. FDA Authorized Polio Vaccines

 IPOL is a sterile suspension of three types of poliovirus: Type 1 (Mahoney), Type 2 (MEF-1), and Type 3 (Saukett).
 IPOL vaccine is a highly purified, inactivated poliovirus vaccine with enhanced potency that is administered intramuscularly or subcutaneously.

 Combination Polio Vaccines

 Kinrix (Diphtheria and Tetanus Toxoids and Acellular Pertussis Adsorbed and Inactivated Poliovirus Vaccine) is a noninfectious, sterile vaccine.